LLM reference — data sources and binding

 FCT_ORDERS := EXTERNAL_COLUMNS(

-order_id BIGINT#ORDERS BOUND TO ORDER_ID,
+order_id BIGINT#ORDERS BIND TO ORDER_ID,

 customer_id BIGINT#CUSTOMERS, -- Foreign key to CUSTOMERS entity